tio/tio/README.md

  - $HOME/.tiorc

 The configuration file supports sub-configurations using named sections which can be activated via the command-line by name or pattern.
+A sub-configuration specifies which tty to connect to and other options.

 Example configuration file: